alexholcombe/TessHons/README.md

-* Change 'cancel' to 'Decline to answer'
 * Change the presentation rate to be slower with the words.
 * Have the first trial be very slow, then make the trials ramp faster.
+* Try another way to load a webform, but don't forget need to return consent or not https://stackoverflow.com/questions/36738223/load-a-local-html-file-into-a-qwebview-in-python
+	* The pytml is programmed OSX-speific pathnames

 COMPUTER LAB
+* Try the html webform
 * Urgently try to get consent screen and PIS text onscreen.
-* Urgently check DLG window

-Somehow, fullscreen didn't work for initial part.
+* Try all the paths in the right place

+The installed version is 1.84.2.
+On GRasp is 1.90.2 Viewing distance is set to 57cm python version 2.7.11 refresh rate 60 Hz

 Resolution appears to be 1920 x 1080 screen is 57 cm wide. http://www.dell.com/ae/business/p/optiplex-24-7000-aio/pd